 What do you notice?

-Choose four numbers from this list: 1, 2, 3, 4, 5, 6, 7, 8, 9 to put in the squares so that the difference between joined squares is odd.
+Choose four numbers out of 1, 2, 3, 4, 5, 6, 7, 8 and 9 to put in the squares so that the difference between joined squares is odd.

 Only one number is allowed in each square.
 You must use four different numbers.